MRDellAshoob/ToDoApp/README.md

 ```

+NOTE :

-NOTE : The project can still be much better, the axios routes can be broken into different files in the api folder, and some optimization fixes with more following SOLID principles `(:`
+- The project can still be much better, the axios routes can be broken into different files in the api folder, and some optimization fixes with more following SOLID principles
+- Also, the required features and project stack don't need Redux or even Context.
+Keep it simple and `smile(:`!